The Pupil Premium Grant is an additional sum of money paid to the school to support looked after children and those eligible for free school meals.

 Although many of our students qualify to attract Pupil Premium, Victoria Education Centre did not receive funding for the academic year 2014/15.
 We received one payment of £1600 which relates to one looked after student for 2015/16.
 In September 2016 we received a payment of £8085.00 which relates to 7 students from one Local Authority.
 In January 2017 we received a payment of £1870 for 2 students from another Local Authority.
-A payment of £6765.00 was received in April 2017 for 6 students from a further Local Authority.
-In addition, some of our pupils who have respite care are designated as LAC but do not receive the funding.
+A payment of £6765.00 was received in April 2017 for 6 students from a further Local Authority and a payment of £8,470 was received in May 2018 which relates to 8 students.
+In addition, some of our students who have respite care are designated as LAC but do not receive the funding.
 We continue to pursue this entitlement for our students.
-A detailed Pupil Premium Strategy, Report and Action Plan is used to help us plan interventions, monitor impact and analyse effectiveness of the spend.

 Payments received to date have been used to support general targeted actions and individual intervention.
 These include:

 - iPads, including protective cases to assist accessing the curriculum and to promote communication and interaction